denzelrenner/LIFE4136-Group1-Rotation2/README.md

  1. Follow the link to the [alphafold collab](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) website

  2. Input the diploid protein sequence into the `query sequence` field.
 The job name entered should be `diploid_g46214`.
-It is very important that this name is given due to naming requirements in subsequent commands.

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`